piecenorms has been built to calculate normalised data piecewise

 Number of Bins: $$ n = \text{length}(\text{brks}) - 1$$ Normalisation Class Intervals: $$\left(\frac{i-1}{n}, \frac{i}{n}\right] \forall i \in \{1:n\}$$

-In cases where there is only one bin defined as c(min(obs), max(obs))
+In cases where there is only one bin defined as c(min(obs), max(obs)),

-resolves to standard minmax normalisation.
+the function piecenorm resolves to standard minmax normalisation.

-package also provides a normalisr
+The piecenorms package also provides a normalisr R6 class that

 Classifies data into a likely distribution family